🏆 Elite Handicap Report · July 18, 2026

 Brian Wooden

-Your primary strategic challenge is the heat and humidity gap: training in Louisville KY in July is comparable to Michigan summer conditions, which gives you an Environment score of 7 — ahead of the FL/TX/VA travelers (Kwiatkowski, Vo, Rochon, Long) and nearly even with the Midwest-local tier (Yoder OH, Witt IN, Southers KY).
-The purely local Michigan runners still have a small edge in course-specific familiarity, but your three prior Ode finishes mitigate that gap.
+Your primary strategic challenge remains the heat and humidity gap: training in Louisville KY in July is comparable to Michigan summer conditions, giving you Environment 7 — ahead of the FL/TX/VA travelers (Kwiatkowski, Vo, Rochon, Long) and nearly even with the Midwest-local tier (Yoder OH, Witt IN).
+The purely local Michigan runners still have a small edge in course-specific familiarity, but your three prior Ode finishes mitigate that gap and earn the +1.0 course bonus.

-Your realistic floor in this field is a solid 24–32 yard performance.
-Your ceiling, if the race fragments and top contenders drop early due to heat or pacing errors, is a legitimate podium run.
-The training plan peaks at the right time (Week 10 Big Sim on June 27, 11 loops / ~46 miles) to sharpen for exactly that ceiling scenario.
+Your realistic floor in this field is a solid 24–32 yard performance; your documented ceiling on this course is 38.
+If the race fragments and top contenders drop early to heat or pacing errors, a legitimate podium run is on the table.
+The training plan peaks at the right time (Week 10 Big Sim on June 27, 11 loops / ~46 miles) to sharpen for exactly that ceiling scenario — and to bump your Recency from 7 to 8 in the next refresh.

 ✓ Heat Parity